TheorieMPQ/cluster-guide/IRENE_guide.md

 IRENE does not have internet access, so you will not be able to add packages to julia in the usual way.

 To do so, one can use Docker, that generates self-contained images for applications like julia.
-Follow these steps:
+Follow these steps (takes ~15 mins in total):

 1) Install docker.
 On MacOS: https://docs.docker.com/docker-for-mac/install/
-2) create a directory `$cd julia-ctr`
+2) create a directory: `$ cd julia-ctr`
 3) Create a file named "Dockerfile", that contains the following:
 ```
 FROM julia:latest